Software Defined Radio receiver

 3. A suitable directional antenna, such as a Yagi antenna.

-Photos: CAMRAS (Simon Bijlsma) Self-build antennae for a radio meteor scatter station.
+Photos 1,2 : CAMRAS (Simon Bijlsma) Self-build antennas for a radio meteor scatter station.
 On the left the optimized 143 MHz (DK7ZB) Yagi antenna for which the building instruction is on this website.
-On the right a brass ‘MetScat’ antenna after the design of G4CQM, as described bij Paul Hyde (BAA).
+In the middle a copper ‘MetScat’ antenna after the design of G4CQM, as described bij Paul Hyde (BAA).
 Example of another type of antenna that is also very usable.

 webSDR from CAMRAS